aridiosilva/DesignPrinciplesAndPatterns/README.md

 - Almost all patterns use inheritance to some extent.
 - So the only patterns labeled "class patterns" are those that focus on class relationships.
 - Note that most patterns are in the Object scope.

+# (GoF) How Design Patterns Solve Design Problems

+Design patterns solve many of the day-to-day problems object-oriented designers face, and in many different ways.
+Here are several of these problems and how design patterns solve them.

+# (GoF) P1 - Finding Appropriate Objects

+Object-oriented programs are made up of objects.
+An **object** packages both data and the procedures that operate on that data.
+The procedures are typically called methods or **operations**.
+An object performs an operation when it receives a **request** (or message) from a client.

+Requests are the only way to get an object to execute an operation.
+Operations are the only way to change an object's internal data.
+Because of these restrictions, the object's internal state is said to be **encapsulated**; it cannot be accessed directly, and its representation is invisible from outside the object.

+The hard part about object-oriented design is decomposing a system into objects.
+The task is difficult because many factors come into play: encapsulation, granularity, dependency, flexibility, performance, evolution, reusability, and on and on.
+They all influence the decomposition, often in conflicting ways.
+Object-oriented design methodologies favor many different approaches.
+You can write a problem statement, single out the nouns and verbs, and create corresponding classes and operations.
+Or you can focus on the collaborations and responsibilities in your system.
+Or you can model the real world and translate the objects found during analysis into design.
+There will always be disagreement on which approach is best.

+Many objects in a design come from the analysis model.
+But object-oriented designs often end up with classes that have no counterparts in the real world.
+Some of these are low-level classes like arrays.
+Others are much higher-level.
+For example, the **Composite (163) pattern** introduces an abstraction for treating objects uniformly that doesn't have a physical counterpart.
+Strict modeling of the real world leads to a system that reflects today's realities but not necessarily tomorrow's.
+The abstractions that emerge during design are key to making a design flexible.

+Design patterns help you identify less-obvious abstractions and the objects that can capture them.
+For example, objects that represent a process or algorithm don't occur in nature, yet they are a crucial part of flexible designs.

+- The **Strategy (315) pattern** describes how to implement interchangeable families of algorithms.
+- The **State (305) pattern** represents each state of an entity as an object.

+These objects are seldom found during analysis or even the early stages of design; they're discovered later in the course of making a design more flexible and reusable.

+## (GoF) P2 - Determining Object Granularity

+Objects can vary tremendously in size and number.
+They can represent everything down to the hardware or all the way up to entire applications.
+How do we decide what should be an object?

+Design patterns address this issue as well.

+- The **Facade (185) pattern** describes how to represent complete subsystems as objects, and
+- the **Flyweight (195) pattern** describes how to support huge numbers of objects at the finest granularities.
+- Other design patterns describe specific ways of decomposing an object into smaller objects.
+- **Abstract Factory (87)** and **Builder (97)** yield objects whose only responsibilities are creating other objects.
+- **Visitor (331)** and **Command (233)** yield objects whose only responsibilities are to implement a request on another object or group of objects.

+## (GoF) P3 - Specifying Object Interfaces

+Every operation declared by an object specifies the operation's name, the objects it takes as parameters, and the operation's return value.
+This is known as the **operation's signature**.
+The set of all signatures defined by an object's operations is called the **interface to the object**.
+An object's interface characterizes the complete set of requests that can be sent to the object.
+Any request that matches a **signature** in the object's interface may be sent to the object.

+A *type* is a name used to denote a particular interface.
+We speak of an object as having the type "Window" if it accepts all requests for the operations defined in the interface named "Window."
+An object may have many types, and widely different objects can share a type.
+Part of an object's interface may be characterized by one type, and other parts by other types.
+Two objects of the same type need only share parts of their interfaces.
+Interfaces can contain other interfaces as subsets.
+We say that a **type** is a *subtype* of another if its interface contains the interface of its supertype.
+Often we speak of a subtype inheriting the interface of its *supertype**.

+**Interfaces** are fundamental in object-oriented systems.
+Objects are known only through their interfaces.
+There is no way to know anything about an object or to ask it to do anything without going through its interface.
+An object's interface says nothing about its implementation—different objects are free to implement requests differently.
+That means two objects having completely different implementations can have identical interfaces.

+When a request is sent to an object, the particular operation that's performed depends on both the request and the receiving object.
+Different objects that support identical requests may have different implementations of the operations that fulfill these requests.
+The run-time association of a request to an object and one of its operations is known as **dynamic binding**.

+Dynamic binding means that issuing a request doesn't commit you to a particular implementation until runtime.
+Consequently, you can write programs that expect an object with a particular interface, knowing that any object that has the correct interface will accept the request.
+Moreover, dynamic binding lets you substitute objects that have identical interfaces for each other at run-time.
+This substitutability is known as **polymorphism**, and it's a key concept in object-oriented systems.
+It lets a client object make fewassumptions about other objects beyond supporting a particular interface.
+Polymorphism simplifies the definitions of clients, decouples objects from each other, and lets them vary their relationships to each other at run-time.

+Design patterns help you define interfaces by identifying their key elements and the kinds of data that get sent across an interface.
+A design pattern might also tell you what not to put in the interface.

+- The **Memento (283) pattern** is a good example.
+It describes how to encapsulate and save the internal state of an object so that the object can be restored to that state later.
+The pattern stipulates that Memento objects must define two interfaces: a restricted one that lets clients hold and copy mementos, and a privileged one that only the original object can use to store and retrieve state in the memento.

+Design patterns also specify relationships between interfaces.
+In particular, they often require some classes to have similar interfaces, or they place constraints on the interfaces of some classes.
+For example, both Decorator (175) and Proxy (207) require the interfaces of Decorator and Proxy objects to be identical to the decorated and proxied objects.
+In Visitor (331), the Visitor interface must reflect all classes of objects that visitors can visit.